 - The executed documents and Real Property Report (if applicable) are then sent to the Purchaser’s lawyer for review and registration at the Alberta Land Titles Office.

-- On the ‘Closing Date’, Douglas Robertson LLP receives the ‘Cash to Close’ from the Purchaser’s lawyer and will notify the Purchaser’s real estate agent that ‘keys may be released’.
+- On the ‘Closing Date’, Robertson LLP receives the ‘Cash to Close’ from the Purchaser’s lawyer and will notify the Purchaser’s real estate agent that ‘keys may be released’.

-- Then, Douglas Robertson LLP pays out any of the following as directed by the client; existing mortgages, lines of credit, other loans, realtor commissions, credit cards, any other items specified by the client and our legal fees.
+- Then, Robertson LLP pays out any of the following as directed by the client; existing mortgages, lines of credit, other loans, realtor commissions, credit cards, any other items specified by the client and our legal fees.

 - Once paid, the Sale proceeds are then issued to the client along with their full reporting package explaining the full breakdown to the funds with official statements.

-- Following the Closing Date, Douglas Robertson LLP finishes the file by obtaining any required discharges of all of the Seller’s encumbrances which are then submitted to Alberta Land Titles Office to be removed.
+- Following the Closing Date, Robertson LLP finishes the file by obtaining any required discharges of all of the Seller’s encumbrances which are then submitted to Alberta Land Titles Office to be removed.

 The ‘Fee Estimate’ shown here is an estimate only, and is based on a typical residential real estate transaction.
 To confirm your free individualized quote, contact our team today.